uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 QTS allows you to apply for paid teaching jobs in all schools in England.

-You need QTS to work in many English schools, but it’s desirable for all teaching jobs.
+You need QTS to work in many English schools, but it’s desirable in all schools.

 #### PGCE with QTS